 This app has over 100 customizable care plans covering topics from psychiatry to surgery.

-This all-inclusive app has pretty much everything a nurse needs which makes it great for determining patient care.
-Some features include prescription drug information, medical calculators, symptom diagnosis, medical news and scholarly journal access.
+This all-inclusive app has pretty much everything a nurse needs, making it great for determining patient care.
+Some features include prescription drug information, medical calculators, symptom diagnosis, medical news and access to scholarly journals.

 Check out this app for checklists covering 169 typical nursing procedures to ensure the safety of both the patient and the nurse.
 Some helpful additions: checking off tasks as you complete them and the ability to easily add comments.